ubco-W2022T2-data301/project-group-group34/README.md

 ## Describe your topic/interest in about 150-200 words

 Collectively we all have varying interests in using this data set.
-Although a few recurring themes in working with this specific data set are, seeing how writing styles have collectively changed or stayed the same over a longer period of time, to create an inference model that uses undated texts and produces a specific date that corresponds to when it was originally written, and the possibility of how we can use this data to estimate what year different pieces of work have been published based on word frequencies.
+Although a few recurring themes in working with this specific data set are: seeing how writing styles have collectively changed or stayed the same over a longer period of time, creating an inference model that tries to date undated texts, and exploring the possibility of how we could use this data to estimate what year different pieces of work have been written in based on word frequencies.

 ## Describe your dataset in about 150-200 words